ImagiNFT/BrandContractAutotask/README.md

 API_SECRET=yourapisecret
 ```

-Then run `yarn client` or `yarn ethers`, depending on the script you want to run, which will run your script locally, connecting to your Relay via API.
+Then run `yarn start`, which will run the typescript code using `ts-node`, and connecting to your Defender Relayer via the HTTP API.